pakobi/perceptron_testing/README.md

 	(Since the binary file is created, this program skip these first steps during each next run)

-The seond part of program
+The second part of program
 - Program loads data from `pickled_mnist.pkl`
 - It will start multilayer perceptron testing basing on defined test parameters 12 Test Cases are defined